Staff Code of Conduct Policy

 This code of conduct has been drawn up to assist members of CTS to maintain an entirely proper and professional relationship with all learners and should be read in conjunction with the CTS Safeguarding and Prevent Policy.

-All members of CTS Training who collaborate with learners especially those who are deemed as vulnerable are required to demonstrate high standards in their exercise of authority, their management of risk, in the proper use of resources, and in the active protection of vulnerable individuals from discrimination and avoidable harm.
+All members of CTS Training who work with learners especially those who are deemed as vulnerable are required to demonstrate high standards in their exercise of authority, their management of risk, in the proper use of resources, and in the active protection of vulnerable individuals from discrimination and avoidable harm.
 Staff are required to be vigilant of their own conduct and that of others, so that their relationships with learners and vulnerable individuals remain, and are seen to remain, entirely proper and professional.

 Principles

-Members of CTS staff are in a position of trust, and as such, have a duty of care to learners and Vulnerable Individuals for whom they are responsible.
+Members of CTS staff are in a position of trust, and as such, have a duty of care to learners and Vulnerable Individual(s) for whom they are responsible.
 These principles are intended to guide members of staff on how to deal with learners especially those who are deemed as vulnerable:

-• Provide understanding and empathy, whilst at the same time being non-judgmental and remaining impartial.
+Provide understanding and empathy, whilst at the same time being non-judgmental and remaining impartial.

 Guidelines for Staff Conduct and Behaviour